redis/redis-doc/docs/redis-clients/_index.md

 For more Redis topics, see [Using](/docs/manual/) and [Managing](/docs/management/) Redis.

-If you're ready to get started, see the following guides for a few of the most popular client libraries you can use with Redis.
-For a complete list of clients, see [Clients](/resources/clients/).
+If you're ready to get started, see the following guides for the official client libraries you can use with Redis.
+For a complete list of community-driven clients, see [Clients](/resources/clients/).